cloudnativegeo/cloudnativegeo.org/content/about.md

 ## Our values
 These values guide our work as the stewards of the CNG Forum.

-### Shared understanding
-As an initiative of [Radiant Earth](https://radiant.earth), we share our parent organization's mission to increase shared understanding of our world through community-led initiatives that make data easier to access and use.
+- **Shared understanding.** As an initiative of [Radiant Earth](https://radiant.earth), we share our parent organization's mission to increase shared understanding of our world through community-led initiatives that make data easier to access and use.
 To enable shared understanding, we must create inclusive opportunities where anyone can learn and contribute.

-### Speak through our community members
-We don’t have the answers.
+- **Speak through our community members.** We don’t have the answers.
 Our community does.
 Our job is to create space for our community can find answers together and to provide opportunities for new leaders to emerge.

-### Seek diversity of institutions
-The CNG Forum deliberately convenes community members from a diverse set of global organizations including government agencies, academic institutions, international organizations, nonprofits, commercial enterprises, and startups.
+- **Seek diversity of institutions.** The CNG Forum deliberately convenes community members from a diverse set of global organizations including government agencies, academic institutions, international organizations, nonprofits, commercial enterprises, and startups.
 While we all work with geospatial data, we benefit from learning from peers who have different perspectives, priorities, and constraints.

-### Always learning
-We create opportunities for our community members to continually learn from one another as technology advances.
+- **Always learning.** We create opportunities for our community members to continually learn from one another as technology advances.
 Be open to new ideas and be wary of dogmas.

-### Follow and share data about our community
-We look for data that can help our community understand technologies that work and are practically useful.
+- **Follow and share data about our community.** We look for data that can help our community understand technologies that work and are practically useful.
 It is not our job to promote certain technologies over others, but we should be a trustworthy source of data about which technologies are being widely used and rapidly adopted.

-### Go out
-Our community is continually at risk of being too insular and we need to work deliberately to make sure we’re creating a larger and more diverse community of geospatial data practitioners.
+- **Go out.** Our community is continually at risk of being too insular and we need to work deliberately to make sure we’re creating a larger and more diverse community of geospatial data practitioners.
 We need to go out and help bring new people into the fold, particularly people from different backgrounds and levels of experience.

-### Go up
-We also need to go up to executives and their advisors to help them understand why they should adopt approaches developed by our community.
+- **Go up.** We also need to go up to executives and their advisors to help them understand why they should adopt approaches developed by our community.
 Engaging with senior decision-makers helps keep us honest and gives us feedback to understand if our community is producing real practical value.

 ---